 Pursuant to the ETSI IPR Policy, no investigation, including IPR searches, has been carried out by ETSI.
 No guarantee can be given as to the existence of other IPRs not referenced in ETSI SR 000 314 (or the updates on the ETSI Web server) which are, or may be, or may become, essential to the present document.

 Foreword

-This European Standard (Telecommunications series) has been produced by ETSI Technical Committee Transmission and Multiplexing (TM), and is now submitted for the ETSI standards One-step Approval Procedure.
+This European Standard (Telecommunications series) has been produced by ETSI Technical Committee Transmission and Multiplexing (TM).

 The present document modifies only class 5b spectrum mask giving more allowance for practical implementations without modifying any other requirement.